 Try and avoid huge swathes of white ink.
-The ability to render text is slightly less detailed, so avoid tiny little lines below 2mm on your design.
+The ability to render text is slightly less detailed with a white base coat, so avoid tiny little lines, ideally keep fine detail above 2mm on your design.

 Save for Web, Transparent PNG24

 If you’re getting a white box round all your designs, you’re probably saving as a JPEG or have a background layer in your art.